Special Effects (film): Production

 The screenplay was based on a script titled The Cutting Room that Cohen had written circa 1967.
 At the time, Cohen had been interested in optioning his screenplay for Daddy's Gone A-Hunting (1969) to Alfred Hitchcock, but instead Universal Studios hired Mark Robson to direct the film.

 Filming took place in 1984 New York City.
 Cohen recalled of shooting the film that stars Lund, Bogosian, and Rijn were "all highly offbeat people who lived in strange basements, had no money, and were highly talented."
 Commenting on the film in a retrospective interview, Cohen said:

 It's my revenge on big budget directors.
 Eric Bogosian is a director who's washed-up, he's had a couple of flops, he can't get a job any more.
 But he's got a beautiful house down in the Greenwich Village area, which was a great location to shoot in.
 He has committed a murder, and photographed it, and now he tries to integrate it into a movie.
 Eric was actually very nice.
 We had a fight the first day.
 [I] always have a fight the first day, with somebody.
 But as soon as you have the fight, and you establish who's in charge, they never bother you again after that.

+For Neville's loft, which features an indoor poor and stained glass windows of flowers, the filmmakers used Lowell Nesbitt's Soho studio, a building so unusual that it received coverage in the New York Times, Vogue, and Architectural Digest.